 B1924C98 54CF 4191 8EB0 CDC31CFAA09C

-Part of the charm of going to new places is visiting the people there.
+Part of the charm of visiting new places is meeting the people who live there.

-Already pretty popular, Tinder gives you a list of all registered users within your immediate locality.
+Already incredibly popular, Tinder shows you a list of registered users in your immediate vicinity.

 Google Trips